Lorenzo-Ciaramella44/Ability-Info/README.md

 In fact without these command lines (from 1 to 83) python is not able to read the file.
 After that the programm analyzes and produces 3 images that satisfy the quests.

 I hope everything works perfectly.

+N.B.
+I didin't test if everything works with file id_ed25519.txt, but if this doesn't work directly, create a file
+# touch id_ed25519
+and copy everything is in the txt file and after that run 'config'.